nleiva/tlv/README.md

 It might be found in a binary file format or a network protocol.

-This is a fork from [github.com/Akagi201/tlv](https://github.com/Akagi201/tlv), I just needed to change the Lenght to just 1 byte.
+This is a fork from [github.com/Akagi201/tlv](https://github.com/Akagi201/tlv).
+Just some minor changes:

+- Set TLV Lenght to just 1 byte.
+- Introduced GetThemAll(), to get a slice with all TLVs found

 ## Brief